LootSafe/LootSafe.contracts/README.md

 <img src="https://i.imgur.com/FGdJ7Av.png" data-canonical-src="https://i.imgur.com/FGdJ7Av.png" width="60" />

-## Atomi Token
+## Core Token

-Atomi can be earned by plaing on servers supported by our network, you will received a fixed amount of Atomi for every minute played on our servers.
-The Atomi Utility Token can be used for many things across our network from opening Loot Boxes to purchasing items from our Seller contract (TBD).
+Core can be earned by plaing on servers supported by our network, you will received a fixed amount of Atomi for every minute played on our servers.
+The Core Utility Token can be used for many things across our network from opening Loot Boxes to purchasing items from our Seller contract (TBD).

 ## Notice